mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   1. Move the system test scripts over to the main Mantid repository (Martyn)
   2. Then look at adding the external data
   3. CTest for system tests
+  4. Parameterized downstream builds so that pull requests will run system tests
-* Move to using public and private features of the Shared libraries in newer CMAKE
+* Move to using public and private features of the Shared libraries in newer CMAKE see above.
 * Build improvements should be benchmarked.
 40 mins for RHEL6 currently